prettier/prettier/README.md

 Major TODO items:

-- support option to use Babel parser to parse TypeScript ref: [`brodybits/prettierx#54`](https://github.com/brodybits/prettierx/issues/54)
+- update to use recent prettierx which uses Babel parser to parse TypeScript by default ref: [`brodybits/prettierx#54`](https://github.com/brodybits/prettierx/issues/54)
-- support the additional formatting options from the command line, somehow
+- ~~support the additional formatting options from the command line, somehow~~ (additional formatting options will work from the command line if run with the plugin)
+- improve the documentation

 ref: [`brodybits/prettierx#8`](https://github.com/brodybits/prettierx/issues/8)